erszcz/msc-thesis/dfly-multiboot.md

 which could be retrofitted onto already existent and commonly used hardware, while UEFI is aimed at deployment on newly manufactured hardware.
-The Multiboot Specification is also a product of the Free Software community in contrast to the UEFI which was commercially backed from the beginning.
+The Multiboot Specification is also a product of the Free Software community in contrast with UEFI, which was commercially backed from the beginning.
 The earliest version of the Multiboot Specification also predates the earliest version of UEFI (then known as Intel Boot Initiative) by 3 years.

-[Das U-Boot][ext:uboot][^ft:uboot] is another, along with GRUB, open source bootloader, though targeted mainly at embedded devices.
+[Das U-Boot][ext:uboot][^ft:uboot] is another open source bootloader, though targeted mainly at embedded devices.
 The range of architectures it supports is much wider than in the case of GRUB.
-Thanks to specific architecture, Das\ U-Boot is capable of supporting a\ multitude of hardware devices from the same mainline code base - this feature was developed in order to avoid proliferation of forks of the code just for the sake of supporting more and more devices.
+Thanks to its architecture, Das\ U-Boot is capable of supporting a\ multitude of hardware devices from the same mainline code base - this feature was developed in order to avoid proliferation of forks of the code just for the sake of supporting more and more devices.